All of our webinars, reports, podcast episodes, and other educational resources are available to the public at no cost.

 Neurophysiology and Overcoming Trauma: Understanding Individual Challenges

-Tuesday, April 30, 2019 1:00:00 PM ET – 2:30:00 PM ET Duration: 1.5 hour(s) This webinar explores how personal experiences and unique traumas create commonly felt physical symptoms and investigates how the brain functions reflect a reaction to danger, an…
+This webinar originally occurred on April 30, 2019 Duration: 1.5 hours Overview This webinar explores how personal experiences and unique traumas create commonly felt physical symptoms and investigates how the brain functions reflect a reaction to danger, an action to…

 Collaboration Enhances Trauma-Informed Response to Sexual Assault Survivors